ReactivePlayZ/RML/README.md

 - みかん
 - もも
 ```
 There are now two lists, the first one being: `["Apples", "Oranges", "Bananas"]`.
 And the second one being: `["みかん", "もも"]`.
-This distinction is important for the interpreter.
+This distinction is important for the parser.

 ### Comments ✅
 Comments are denoted by `//` and anything after is considered a comment.
 These are actually read as notes to sections and elements rather than a file comment.
-For a comment that is skipped by the interpreter, use plain text (That is, without any `//` or `-`).
+For a comment that is skipped by the parser, use plain text (That is, without any `//`, `-` or `|`).
 They can be specific notes or additional information that might be needed.
+> Note: in-line comments must have a space before the forward double slashes (//), e.g `- key: value // space is required for this to be a comment!`.

 ```
 // The previous entry is not the most accurate data
 // I'm a comment!